 The Result

-he world continued to work as expected and no one fell to serious harm or damage while I was disconnected.
+The world continued to work as expected and no one fell to serious harm or damage while I was disconnected.
 I typically feel like there is an expectation by others for a text message to be returned quickly.
 This might just be my perception though which is slightly odd as I am not someone who expects an immediate or even an answer within a few hours.
 While I did get many text messages, no one seemed too put off that they were not answered until evening though there were plenty of questions about whether or not I was alright and why I wasn't answering.
 Perhaps next time I should advertise to those that text me the most that I will be tucking my phone away until evening.
+I also experienced glimpses of that creativity and the mental break that I achieved while on vacation.
+I laid on a blanket in the sun.
+I sketched and let my mind wander.
+I breathed deep and felt a sense of freedom and separation from normal life.

 Would I do it again?
 Absolutely.
 Next time I will likely let a handful of people know that I will not be checking my phone until evening.
 I would make a go for the vast majority of the day without technology next time and see how it works.
 I discovered that it is much easier to give up technology while on vacation but it is not impossible to give it up while at home.
 It just might take some special planning.